 60-30-10 is a timeless decorating rule that can help you put a color scheme together easily.
-The 60% + 30% + 10% proportion is meant to give balance to the colors used in any space.
+The 60 percent + 30 percent + 10 percent proportion is meant to give balance to the colors used in any space.
 This concept is incredibly simple to use.

 Here’s How to Use the 60-30-10 Rule

-Your 60% is the main color for your room.
-Most likely the 60% in a living room would be most of your walls, large accent pieces like area rugs, and perhaps a sofa.
-The idea is that the 60% color anchors the space and also serves as a backdrop for what comes next.
+Your 60 percent is the main color for your room.
+Most likely the 60 percent in a living room would be most of your walls, large accent pieces like area rugs, and perhaps a sofa.
+The idea is that the 60 percent color anchors the space and also serves as a backdrop for what comes next.